History of Martina Navratilova in Timeline

 On August 2, 2013, Martina Navratilova was among the first class of inductees into the National Gay and Lesbian Sports Hall of Fame.

-2013: Victoria Azarenka (2013)
+2013: Victoria Azarenka Win

-September 6, 2014: Engagement to Julia Lemigova
+September 6, 2014: Proposes to Julia Lemigova

 December 15, 2014: Marriage to Julia Lemigova

-December 2014: Joins Radwańska's coaching staff
+December 2014: Joins Radwańska's Coaching Staff

-April 2015: Part Ways with Radwańska
+April 2015: Parts Ways with Radwańska

-In April 2015, Martina Navratilova and Agnieszka Radwańska decided to part ways after Radwańska struggled in the first half of the season.
+In April 2015, Navratilova and Agnieszka Radwańska decided to part ways after Radwańska struggled in the first half of the season.

 May 12, 2016: Honorary Fellow of Lucy Cavendish College